-Tableau photography is about creating narratives in photography that refer to paintings, literature, and the lives of people from the past.
-In this way, it shows how contemporary life parallels with other times in history.
+Tableau photography constructs familiar narratives that refer to paintings, cinema, literature, and people from the past.
+In this way, it shows how contemporary life parallels with other times in history and in art.
 Photographers vary widely with how they create those narratives.

 Cinematic Reference Points

 Jeff Wall’s images resemble familiar scenes in nonspecific movies.
 Because of this, the viewer feels almost immediately connected with the image.
 He uses our culture’s love of cinema to construct coherent narratives that most people understand.

 This photograph, Insomnia, the expression on the man’s face, his position under the table, and the messiness of the kitchen create an allegory of psychological distress.
 The stylization of the photo makes it evident that it was intentionally choreographed.
 To create an image such as this one, he needed to hire a team of people to make it including an actor.
 As a result, his photography questions the popular idea of the photographer working alone.
 It adds orchestrator of cast and crew to the role of photographer.